 Note that the number may be different in your file, as it represents your site’s current memory limit.
 You may also not find this line at all.

-If you do locate the line, go ahead and increase the number it contains.
+If you do locate the line, go ahead and increase the number it indicates.
 In most cases, 256 MB should be sufficient.
-If you don’t find the line, you can paste it in right before the part of the file reading: “That’s all, stop editing!
+If you don’t find the line, you can paste it right before the part of the file that reads: “That’s all, stop editing!
 Happy blogging.”

-Then, save the changes to your wp-config.php file, and close FileZilla.
+Save the changes to your wp-config.php file, and close FileZilla.
 Open up your site, and try repeating the action you tried when you first encountered the WordPress memory limit error.
-If it no longer appears, you’ve fixed the problem.
+If the error no longer appears, you’ve fixed the problem.

 If you still encounter the error, you can try opening up your wp-config.php file and increasing the memory limit further.
 However, if you try this a few times and it doesn’t work, then you may have reached the maximum limit allowed by your hosting provider.
-In this case, you’ll need to try a different approach.
+In this case, you’ll want to consider migrating to a new web host.

 It can be frustrating to encounter an error on your WordPress site, particularly if it doesn’t offer you much information.
 Fortunately, the WordPress memory limit error is more accommodating than most.
-It lets you know exactly what the problem is and from there the path to fixing it is pretty straightforward.
+It lets you know exactly what the problem is, and from there, the path to fixing it is straightforward.

-You have two main options when it comes to dealing with a PHP memory limit issue:
+You have two main options when dealing with a PHP memory limit issue:

-If you have any further questions about how to deal with this specific error or would like to know more about our free migrations, please reach out and our Customer Support will be happy to help you out!
+If you have any further questions about how to deal with this specific error, or you’d like to know more about our free migrations, please reach out and our Customer Support Team will be happy to help you out!